alexhsamuel/ora/docs/limitations.rst

 Limitations
 ===========

-Similar to `datetime`, Ora uses the proleptic_ Gregorian calendar, for years 1 &ndash; 9999 only.
+Similar to `datetime`, Ora uses the proleptic_ Gregorian calendar, for years 1-9999 only.
 Alternate calendars and B.C.E. dates are not provided.
 There is no support for leap seconds, relativistic effects, or astronomical times.
 However, time precision of 1 ns or smaller is supported.

 .. _proleptic: https://en.wikipedia.org/wiki/Proleptic_Gregorian_calendar